 In many cases, insurance policies for homeowners and renters who own the dog that bit you can provide coverage for your injuries.
 As a result, you may have significant recourse in seeking compensation for your losses.
-An experienced personal injury lawyer could assess your situation and determine the most effective course of action in your case.
+An experienced Altoona personal injury attorney could assess your situation and determine the most effective course of action in your case.

 Many dog bites are severe enough that they require medical treatment, and some are so significant that they require reconstructive surgery.
 Due to the nature of reconstruction following a dog bite, individuals may need multiple surgeries over a lengthy period of time.
 These surgeries and treatment tend to be invasive, and the recovery is often painful.

 Also, dog bites can result in deep wounds, which can result in scarring and disfigurement.
 Deep bites may also cause nerve damage, which may be permanent and may drastically impair the movement and function of some parts of the body.
 Dog bites are also particularly prone to infection, which can cause further complications.

 Pennsylvania law allows a personal injury plaintiff to make a recovery if it is shown that the dog owner was negligent.
 For example, if dog owners failed to follow animal control laws, they could be liable, such as if they:

 As part of proving negligence, plaintiffs must show that the dog owners knew or should have known that the dog may cause injury based on its past aggressive behavior.
 The injured persons need not prove that the dog bit someone in the past, but any evidence of prior unprovoked aggression by the dog could support a claim for damages.
 In this situation, a dog bite lawyer in Altoona may be able to help.